Line Tool

 WCAG 2.2 Level AA compliant: The Line tool provides comprehensive accessibility for users who rely on assistive technology, keyboard navigation, or alternative input methods.

-Screen reader announcements: Clear status messages announce mode changes ("Straight line mode selected"), style changes ("Line style: Dashed"), arrow changes ("Arrow type: End"), and placement instructions ("Click to place end point").
+Screen reader announcements: Clear status messages announce mode changes ("Straight line mode selected", "Multi-line shape mode selected"), style changes ("Line style: Dashed"), arrow changes ("Arrow type: End"), and placement instructions ("Click to place end point", "Click the first point to close shape").

 ARIA labels and roles: All controls include proper ARIA attributes.
 Button groups use role="group", buttons have aria-pressed states, and inputs have descriptive aria-label attributes.